Carlos Santana Player Props: Pirates vs. Cubs

 Carlos Santana At The Plate

-- In 36.5% of his games this season, Santana has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in three contests.
+- In 23 games this year (35.9%), Santana has picked up an RBI, and in seven of those games (10.9%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.